Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 Do I need a fishing backpack?

-It depends on if you think it will benefit your fishing game or not.
+It depends on if you think it will benefit your fishing trip or not.
 If you’re currently attempting to lug all your tackle several miles in a plastic bag – perhaps it would be a good investment for you?

 Fishing bags are also available in other designs, such as trolleys, shoulder and duffel bags, and other styles to suit individual needs.